top of page

 In our sessions, we often focus on:

-• Understanding emotional patterns and reactions
+• Understanding emotional patterns

 • Exploring relationship dynamics and communication